James L. Alcorn: American Civil War

-When secession was declared, Alcorn, although born in what became in 1818 the free, pro-U.S. state of Illinois, joined the Confederate States of America and was appointed by the Mississippi secession convention as a militia brigadier-general.
-However, when his brigade entered the Confederate States Army, Jefferson Davis refused to commission him on account of political differences.
-Alcorn, during the war, was in uniform for about eighteen months of inconspicuous field service, mainly in raising troops and in garrison duty.
-After the resignation of several major generals of the Mississippi State Troops, including Davis, Earl Van Dorn, and Charles Clark, Alcorn became eligible for promotion in rank but was passed over because his political foe, John J. Pettus, was the governor of Mississippi at the time.
+When secession was declared, Alcorn was appointed by the Mississippi secession convention as a militia brigadier-general.
+After the resignation of several major generals of the Mississippi State Troops, including Jefferson Davis, Earl Van Dorn, and Charles Clark, Alcorn was next in line for promotion to major-general of the state's armed forces, but was passed over because his political foe John J. Pettus was the governor of Mississippi.
+Alcorn served in the army for about eighteen months of inconspicuous field service, mainly tasked with recruitment.
+When his brigade entered the Confederate States Army, Jefferson Davis refused to commission him on account of political differences.

 At the start of the Civil War, Alcorn was ordered to proceed with his troops to central Kentucky; then, he was stationed at Fort Donelson, Tennessee.
-In October 1861, Alcorn raised three regiments of militia troops, designated as the Army of 10,000, committed to sixty days of service in Mississippi and led his brigade to Camp Beauregard, Kentucky, at which he served under General Leonidas Polk.
+In October 1861, Alcorn raised three regiments of 60-day militia troops, designated as the Army of 10,000, and led his brigade to Camp Beauregard, Kentucky, at which he served under General Leonidas Polk.
 His field service ended after his brigade was disbanded in January 1862.
 Alcorn was taken prisoner in Arkansas in 1862, was paroled later in the year, and returned to his Mound Place Plantation in Mississippi.
 In 1863, he was elected to the Mississippi state legislature, where he joined critics of Confederate President Jefferson Davis.

 During the war, Alcorn spent a fortune raising and supplying troops.
 Additionally, in 1863 his plantation was raided by General Leonard Ross' troops during the Yazoo Pass Expedition, part of the Vicksburg Campaign.
 However, he managed to preserve part of his wealth during the war by trading cotton with the North.
 In November 1863, Alcorn wrote to his wife: "I have been very busy hiding & selling my cotton.
 I have sold in all one hundred & eleven bales, I have now here ten thousand dollars in paper (Green backs) and one thousand dollars in gold."
 After the war, he was estimated to be among the fifty wealthiest men in the South.

 Alcorn lost two sons to the war.
 His older son, Milton Stewart Alcorn, committed suicide in 1879 after returning home from the war partially deaf and a drunkard.
 An inscription on the monument at the family cemetery attributes James' death to the "insane war of rebellion" (apparently his father's words).
 Seventeen-year-old Henry "Hal" Alcorn ran away during the war to join the military against his father's wishes, became ill, and was left behind and captured.
 He was held in Camp Chase and made his way to Richmond, Virginia after the surrender.
 He died of typhoid fever en route to Mississippi.